Qovery/qovery-client-python/docs/ContainerEnvironmentVariableApi.md

 # **edit_container_environment_variable**
 > EnvironmentVariable edit_container_environment_variable(container_id, environment_variable_id, environment_variable_edit_request)

-Edit an environment variable belonging to the container
+NOT YET IMPLEMENTED - Edit an environment variable belonging to the container

 - You can't edit a BUILT_IN variable - For an override, you can't edit the key - For an alias, you can't edit the value - An override can only have a scope lower to the variable it is overriding (hierarchy is BUILT_IN > PROJECT > ENVIRONMENT > CONTAINER)